learn-co-curriculum/uci-mod-1-document-structure-lab/README.md

 <link rel="stylesheet" type="text/css" href="typography.css">
 ```

-In this example we're getting some CSS information from the
+In this example, we're getting some CSS information from the
 [Bootstrap](https://getbootstrap.com/) project, we're integrating a company
 style standard, an engineering style standard, a style motif for the launch of
 "Project X" and then we're adding some specific rules about font display.
 You
 can bring in a **lot** of information with the `<link>` tag!

 This specific example aside, you'll be learning a lot more about linking
-files to create stylistic effect in later lessons.
+files to create a stylistic effect in later lessons.

 ### `title`

 One more common tag we find in the `head` is `title`.
 The `title`, as its name
 implies, is where the title of the webpage should be entered.
 Text added inside
-the `title` tags will appear up on your browser tab.
+the `title` tags will appear on your browser tab.
 Adding a title for our
 `index.html` page would look something like:

 ```html